S65-2-project/AccountService/README.md

 ## Github Actions
 The project runs on GitHub Actions with 3 different configuration.

-1. All feature/* branches will are tested and build.
+1. All feature/* branches will be tested and build.
-2. The develop branch is also develired and will be deployed to our development environment.
+2. In addition to the steps of step 1 develop branch pushes will also be deliver to dockerhub and deploy to our develop environment.
 3. All pushes on a tag will be deliverd and deployed to our kubernetes environment.

 To reproduce the Pipeline the following secrets are needed:
 - DOCKER_ACCESS_TOKEN : The access token or password of the docker registry
 - DOCKER_USER : The username of the docker registry
-- GPG_PASSPHRASE : The secret passphrase that is used to encrtypt and decrypt the GPG files
+- GPG_PASSPHRASE : The secret passphrase that is used to encrypt and decrypt the GPG files
 - KUBE_CONFIG : The kubeconfig file to access the kubernetes cluster
 - SONARCLOUD_ACCESS_TOKEN : The access token for sonarcloud